Blendify/blender-manual/trunk/blender_docs/manual/physics/rigid_body/properties.rst

    Allows the rigid body additionally to be controlled by the animation system.
 Mass
    Specifies how heavy the object is and "weights" irrespective of gravity.
-   There are predefined mass preset available with the *Calculate Mass* button in the *Physics* tab of the *Tool Shelf*.
+   There are predefined mass preset available with the *Calculate Mass* button in the Physics tab of the Tool Shelf.

    Calculate Mass
       Automatically calculate mass values for Rigid Body Objects based on volume.